IzzyLeech/Do-you-know-Al/README.md

 ### Requirements
 * Reponsize design, that will be based on mobile-first.
 * To have the quiz on a single page layoust.
-* To have high contrast color palette that will be beneficial for peolpe with low vision.
+* To have a high contrasting color palette that will be beneficial for people with low vision.
 * Give feedback on performance on the quiz
-* To have the audio cues to reflect the performance of the user input.
+* To have the audio cues reflect the performance of the user input.

 ### Expections
 * I expect that the correct question load when difficulty is selected.
 * I expect the quiz to score the question correctly.
-* I expect the right audio to play when determine if the question is right or wrong.
+* I expect the right audio to play when determining if the question is right or wrong.
 * I expect the user to be given their correct score at the end of the quiz and audio given in the range of their score.
 * I expect screen size not to affect the quality of the quiz
 * I expect the username to be displayed during the quiz and after the quiz ends.